KxSystems/docs/docs/basics/parsetrees.md

 A parse tree is a q construct which represents an expression but which is not immediately evaluated.
 It takes the form of a list where the first item is a function and the remaining items are the arguments.
 Any of the items of the list can be parse trees themselves.

-Note that in a parse tree a variable is represented by a symbol containing its name.
-Thus to distinguish a symbol or a list of symbols from a variable it is necessary to enlist that expression.
+Note that, in a parse tree, a variable is represented by a symbol containing its name.
+Thus, to distinguish a symbol or a list of symbols from a variable, it is necessary to enlist that expression.
 When we apply the `parse` function to create a parse tree, explicit definitions in `.q` are shown in their full k form.
 In particular, an enlisted element is represented by a preceding comma.

 ```q
 q)parse"5 6 7 8 + 1 2 3 4"